8 Signs of Fleas in Bed and How to Get Rid of Them | A Complete Guide

 Fleas are known to be parasites of animals, but they can also be nuisance pests in your home, including your bedroom.
 If you have some fleas in bed, chances are they came from your pet cats or dogs.

 So, what are the signs that there are fleas on your bed?
-Among them are having flea eggs, flea larvae, flea pupae, flea dirt, or adult fleas on your bed.
+Among them are flea bites, flea eggs, flea larvae, flea pupae, flea dirt, or adult fleas on your bed.
 Fleas may also present if there are dark spots on your bed sheets or if your pet dog or cat is scratching frequently and feels uncomfortable while it is on your bed.

 Unlike most household pests, fleas bite cats and dogs, but sometimes, even humans.
 If your pets have fleas and you allow them to sleep on your bed, you are also allowing fleas to be in your bed.
-In this article, you will learn everything about fleas, including fleas in bed signs and how to get rid of fleas in bed.
+In this article, you will learn everything about fleas, including fleas-in-bed signs and how to get rid of fleas in bed.

 What Are Fleas?